-When introducing new technologies in-store or online, the process often starts with functionality instead of shopper experience, fulfilling the basic needs of a self-service device, an application or website.
+When introducing new technologies in-store or online, the process often starts with functionality instead of shopper experience, fulfilling the basic needs of a self-service device, an application, or a website.
 Based on research, Harvard Business Review identified a pyramid including all elements of value.
-This research shows that brick-and-mortar stores are twice as likely as online-only retailers to score high on attractiveness, affiliation and belonging.
+This research shows that brick-and-mortar stores are twice as likely as online-only retailers to score high on attractiveness, affiliation, and belonging.
 Also, welcoming emotion into the digital shopper journey has proven to have a stronger payoff for loyalty and sustained revenue growth.

 2. Engage throughout the entire shopper journey

 Our colleagues at IceMobile constantly challenge the status quo when it comes to user experience throughout the customer journey.
 While many businesses might see online and offline as two different worlds, we believe that digital experiences should be no different from those in-store.
 For example, physical retail stores might be neat, whilst entering a retailer’s website overloads you with confusing pop-ups and messages such as cookie consent requests, product recalls, closed order slots, to name a few.